Linda Evangelista: Child support case

 In October 2006, Evangelista gave birth to a son but refused to name his father, sparking rumours.
 While pregnant, she appeared on the August 2006 cover of Vogue.
 In late June 2011, Evangelista filed court papers that revealed her son was fathered by billionaire Frenchman François-Henri Pinault, whom Evangelista had dated for four months in late 2005 and early 2006.
 Pinault later married actress Salma Hayek.
 After several court appearances aimed at establishing a child-support agreement, on August 1, 2011, Evangelista formally filed for a child support order in Manhattan Family Court, seeking $46,000 in monthly child support from Pinault.
 It was reported that if granted, this amount "would probably be the largest support order in the history of the family court".
 A heavily publicized child support trial began on May 3, 2012, and included testimony from both Pinault and Evangelista, with Evangelista's attorney claiming that Pinault had never supported the child.
 Several days into the trial, on May 7, 2012, Evangelista and Pinault reached an out-of-court settlement.

 Religion

-In a 1997 interview, Evangelista said that she was a practicing Roman Catholic and that her favourite book was the Bible.
+In a 1997 interview, Evangelista said that she was a practicing Catholic and that her favourite book was the Bible.